Lennoard/DDGUI/README.md

 ## DDGUI
 A graphical interface for the good old dd command in a **rooted** Android environment

-DD GUI is a free and open source software (FOS) whose objective is to facilitate the execution of dd commands by providing a graphical interface.
+DD GUI is a free and open source software (FOSS) whose objective is to facilitate the execution of dd commands by providing a graphical interface.
 Read more about dd here.

 To quickly summarize what can be done with this command, here is a list:
 - Backup current system/kernel/recovery/[...] image to anywhere